Badminton Horse Trials camping: all you need to know | Horse & Hound

 Costs of camping vary, depending on the size of pitch you wish to reserve.
 You are allowed to stay in a caravan, motorhome, horsebox or a tent, and each camping ticket includes admission to the public car park plus two campsite/personal admission badges.

-- Additional campsite season (whole event) public car pass — £30
+- Additional campsite season (whole event) public car pass — £30 if booked by 31 March or £36 if booked by midnight on 28 April

-- Additional campsite/personal admission (whole event) badge — £57
+- Additional campsite/personal admission (whole event) badge — £60 if booked by 31 March or £66 if booked by midnight on 28 April

-If your tent or vehicle is larger than a standard or small pitch, please telephone the box office for prices and special arrangements (01454 218375).

 Fancy something different?

-If a standard tent doesn’t float your boat, maybe glamping will interest you?
+If a standard tent doesn’t float your boat, maybe glamping will interest you at the all-new Badminton Retreat?

-‘Suitehuts’ can offer an assortment of boutique event accommodation (call: 07973 897977) or ‘Tangerine Fields’ can supply a range of pre-erected, fully equipped, spacious tents.
+‘Suitehuts’ can offer an assortment of boutique event accommodation (call: 07973 897977 or email steve@suitehuts.com) or ‘Tangerine Fields’ can supply a range of pre-erected, fully equipped, spacious tents.
 See tangerinefields.co.uk for full details.

 Can I bring my dog?